learnbyexample/Command-line-text-processing/ruby_one_liners.md

 * assuming that you are already familiar with basic [ERE features](./gnu_sed.md#regular-expressions)
 * examples/descriptions based only on ASCII encoding
 * See [ruby-doc Regexp](https://ruby-doc.org/core-2.5.0/Regexp.html) for syntax and feature details
+* See [rexegg ruby](http://www.rexegg.com/regex-ruby.html) for a bit of ruby regex history and differences with other regex engines

 <br>